 The vascular ring around the base of the femoral neck sends intracapsular vessels (retinacular vessels) important in maintaining perfusion to the femoral head.

 Vessel of the ligamentum teres

 The femoral circumflex arteries surround the base of the femoral neck and give rise to retinacular arteries that ascend up to supply the femoral head.
 Disruption of the retinacular blood vessels results in avascular necrosis (AVN) of the femoral head in 84% of cases.1 In occult, nondisplaced fractures of the femoral neck, the retinacular vessels are not disrupted, and early diagnosis should prevent complications.

 Routine radiographs including anteroposterior (AP) and external rotational views (i.e., rolled or frog-leg lateral) are adequate in most cases (Fig. 18–3).
-A cross-table, lateral view is obtained in a patient with a suspected fracture in place of the external rotational view.
-This radiograph ...
+A cross-table, lateral view is obtained in a patient with a suspected fracture in place of the external rotational view. ...